cloudnative-pg/cloudnative-pg/docs/src/connection_pooling.md

 ### Single PostgreSQL cluster

-The current implementation of the pooler is designed to work as part of a specific CloudNativePG cluster (a service, to be precise).
-It is not possible at the moment to create a pooler that spans over multiple clusters.
+The current implementation of the pooler is designed to work as part of a specific CloudNativePG cluster (a service).
+It isn't currently possible to create a pooler that spans multiple clusters.

 ### Controlled configurability

 CloudNativePG transparently manages several configuration options that are used for the PgBouncer layer to communicate with PostgreSQL.
-Such options are not configurable from outside and include TLS certificates, authentication settings, `databases` section, and `users` section.
+Such options aren't configurable from outside and include TLS certificates, authentication settings, the `databases` section, and the `users` section.
 Also, considering the specific use case for the single PostgreSQL cluster, the adopted criteria is to explicitly list the options that can be configured by users.

 !!!
 Note
-    We have reasons to believe that the adopted solution addresses the majority of use cases, while leaving room for the future implementation of a separate operator for PgBouncer to complete the gamma with more advanced and customized scenarios.
+    The adopted solution likely addresses the majority of use cases.
+It leaves room for the future implementation of a separate operator for PgBouncer to complete the gamma with more advanced and customized scenarios.